Decoration Graphic

 Degree Requirements

-• Master of Science Degree in Data Science and Analytics
+• Master of Science Degree in Artificial Intelligence, Data Science, and Data Analytics

-The MS degree requirements include 21 semester hours in the Core Requirements, 9 semester hours in an Emphasis, and 3 semester hours in a Capstone experience.
-The total hours required to attain the MS degree is 33 semester hours.
-Each course will be offered in 8 week segments on a schedule to be determined.
+The MS degree requirements include 27 semester hours in the Core Requirements and 9 semester hours in a declared Concentration (Cyber and Homeland Security or Nutrition and Health) as prescribed below.
+The total hours required to attain the MS degree is 36 semester hours.
+Each course will be offered in 8-week segments on a schedule to be determined.

 Courses Offered